Valerie Mahaffey: Career

-Mahaffey was regular cast member in the soap opera The Doctors from 1979 to 1981, which earned her a nomination for Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1980.
+Mahaffey was a regular cast member in the soap opera The Doctors from 1979 to 1981, which earned her a nomination for Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1980.
 She starred in the film Women of Valor in 1986 and while the characters are fictitious, it portrayed women's roles in the Philippines during World War II.
 Also in 1986 Mahaffey co-starred in the cult satirical TV miniseries Fresno, which parodied popular TV soaps of the day.

 In the late 1980s, Mahaffey began acting in television comedies, like Newhart, Cheers, and Seinfeld.
 From 1992 to 1993, she starred in the short-lived NBC sitcom The Powers That Be and in the CBS sitcom Women of the House alongside Delta Burke in 1995.
 She played Tracy Milford in the 1995 film National Lampoon's Senior Trip and Jan Kempster in the 1997 film Jungle 2 Jungle.
 In 1999, she had a recurring role on ER.
 In 2003, she co-starred in the film Seabiscuit.
 In 2009, she appeared in seven episodes of Showtime comedy series United States of Tara.
 Her stage credits include Eastern Standard, Talking Heads, Top Girls, and Rex.

 Mahaffey won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for her performance as the chronic hypochondriac Eve in the CBS series Northern Exposure in 1992.
-Mahaffey was the only actor from the series to win an Emmy Award.

 Mahaffey played Alma Hodge in season 3 of ABC comedy-drama series Desperate Housewives from 2006 to 2007.
 Mahaffey made guest appearances on Quantum Leap, L.A.
-Law, Ally McBeal, Judging Amy, The West Wing, Law & Order: Special Victims Unit, Frasier, CSI: Crime Scene Investigation, Private Practice, Boston Legal, Without a Trace, and Raising Hope.
+Law, Ally McBeal, Judging Amy, The West Wing, Law & Order: Special Victims Unit, Frasier, Wings, CSI: Crime Scene Investigation, Private Practice, Boston Legal, Without a Trace, and Raising Hope.
 She appeared on Glee as the mother of Emma Pillsbury from 2011 to 2013.
 Mahaffey co-starred as Fran Horowitz in short-lived TNT medical drama Monday Mornings in 2013.
-From 2013 to 2015, she had a recurring role on Lifetime Television comedy-drama series Devious Maids as Olivia Rice.
+From 2013 to 2015, she had a recurring role on the Lifetime Television comedy-drama series Devious Maids as Olivia Rice.

 In 2016, Mahaffey played a supporting role as Diane Higgins in the biographical drama film Sully directed by Clint Eastwood.
 In 2017, she began appearing in a recurring role in the CBS comedy series Young Sheldon.
 From 2019 to 2022, Mahaffey had a recurring role as Lorna Harding, Christina Applegate's mother-in-law in the Netflix comedy-drama series Dead to Me.

 In 2020, Mahaffey starred opposite Michelle Pfeiffer in the comedy-drama film French Exit playing widow Madame Reynaud.
-Mahaffey received positive reviews from critics for her scene-stealing comedic performance in film.
-She has been listed as a contender for a nomination in the 2021 Academy Award for Best Supporting Actress category.
-Later in 2020, Mahaffey was cast in a series regular role in the ABC crime drama series Big Sky.
+Mahaffey received positive reviews from critics for her scene-stealing comedic performance in the film.
+Later in 2020, Mahaffey was cast in a series regular role in the first season of the ABC crime drama series Big Sky.

+Personal life and death

+Mahaffey was married to actor and director Joseph Kell, with whom she had a daughter.

+Mahaffey died of cancer on May 30, 2025, at the age of 71.